-I have often joked that when I became pregnant with Bennet we were recklessly having sex, but now I see it differently.
+I have often joked that when I became pregnant with Ben we were recklessly having sex, but now I see it differently.
 Totally unintentionally, we were letting God plan our family.
-At times it seemed irresponsible or overwhelming to have Lydia and Bennet so close together because of how hard mothering Lydia had been for me.
-But now that I see my boys interact I know God wanted James to have Bennet as a big brother.
+At times it seemed irresponsible or overwhelming to have L and Ben so close together because of how hard mothering L had been for me.
+But now that I see my boys interact I know God wanted JF to have Ben as a big brother.
 Those two boys love each other and light up when they see each other.
-Travis and I are confident that Bennet will help James developmentally as much as all the doctors, specialists, therapists and tests.
+Travis and I are confident that Ben will help JF developmentally as much as all the doctors, specialists, therapists and tests.

-God was setting the table for James at Bennet's conception, even before the world began.
+God was setting the table for JF at Ben's conception, even before the world began.

 (Alisha, this is not to say that I think you're supposed to become pregnant!
 I'll leave that decision up to you, Jude and God.)